catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] improve maybe tone diff message
 [ ] add a 4 sec timestamp in each song
 [-] is dupli marked as ignore/ duplicate decompressed folder deleted?
-[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
 [x] clean up the saving settings logic
     [ ] at open it gets records for 3 times
 [ ] progress bar having it overelayed text overlayered bug error